Please email your comments & questions to geovisual at comcast.net. Thank you.

 Date? - Monumento alla Pace / Monument to Peace, Fossalta di Piave, Province of Venice (Italy).

 Date? - Viaggatore de Pace / Peace Traveler, San Gimignano (Italy).
 Translation of Inscription on circular plaque: "PEACE TRAVELER is something you are that you construct that you give to others starting here and now."
-Photo by Julie Obermeyer.
+Information & photo courtesy of Julie Obermeyer.

 Date? - Ponte di Pace / Peace Bridge, Casalechio di Reno (Italy).
 "There are other new public venues: the Casa per la Pace (House for Peace) which promotes projects on solidarity and tolerance [and] the Ponte di Pace (Peace Bridge), the Bridge over the River Reno..."